marijnh/Eloquent-JavaScript/21_skillsharing.md

-This uses a similar convention as the file server from the [previous chapter](node) for responses—handlers return promises that resolve to objects that describe the response.
+This uses a similar convention as the file server from the [previous chapter](node) for responses—handlers return promises that resolve to objects describing the response.
+It wraps the server in an object that also holds its state.

 ### Talks as resources